IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Hates Eletha for being born into status
 	- Dressed as a widow.
 8 ft tall, black mourning dress, full veil over head. flips hair, eyes like chips of ice, curled lip
 	- stats: necrichor, remnant cultist, drow mage?
-- Possessing cultists to carry out assassinations against prominent Kevarans
+- Possessing elysian fog users to carry out assassinations against prominent Kevarans
-- Grave goods are doped with bone from the slasher, so that smokers get possessed
+- Grave goods are doped with bone from the Butcher, so that smokers get possessed
+- Cultist/assassins profess to be composing for the eternal melody
-- Assassins say something like: the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
+	- the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
+- they're trying to complete a ritual? give some urgency. but what is the ritual for?
+	- a kidnapping, or finding the lance,
 ==Council Contact - who?
 - Gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
 	- or taught leanna the ritual, she plundered fog to get more powers?